 Every beer begins as a conversation.

 We explore our creativity the moment it strikes and bounce ideas back and forth until new beers are born.
 Gimmicks get thrown out quickly.
 We’re our own worst critics.
 Brewing in small batches assures we’re intentional in everything we do.
-Never does a beer reach our tap room that hasn’t been obsessed over until it’s perfect.
+Never does a beer reach our tap room that hasn’t been obsessed over until we feel it is ready.
 The long nights are worth it when our labor of love produces a new fan favorite.

 A labor of love.

 Making small batches of beer is a labor of love.
-We’re keeping quality standards high by hand selecting premium hops from small farmers in Yakima, Washington and Idaho.
+We’re keeping quality standards high by hand selecting premium hops from farmers in Yakima, Washington, Oregon, Idaho, and California.
 We prefer an authentic German malt for many of our beers.

 Each beer must pass a sensory panel from the brewers in which we talk about what we like and don’t like, how the carbonation feels, the mouth, aromas, and how clean the taste is.
 Once we all agree, naming the beer just happens.
 Usually, it’s as simple as something goofy someone said in our text thread.